 Niamh Cusack

-Born 1959, in Dalkey, County Dublin, Ireland, she is daughter of the Irish actor Cyril Cusack.
-She has two sisters, Sinéad Cusack and Sorcha Cusack, and half-sister Catherine Cusack.
-She has two brothers, Paul Cusack, a television producer, and Pádraig Cusack, a producer for the Royal National Theatre of Great Britain.
-Cusack's husband is the actor Finbar Lynch; they have a son, Calam.
+Niamh Cusack was born on 20 October 1959 in Dalkey, County Dublin, Ireland.
+She is the daughter of actor Cyril Cusack and actress Maureen Cusack (formerly Mary Margaret Kiely).
+Among her siblings are actresses Sinéad Cusack and Sorcha Cusack, as well as half-sister Catherine Cusack.
+Her brothers include Paul Cusack, a television producer, and Pádraig Cusack, a producer for the Royal National Theatre of Great Britain.

-Niamh Cusack was educated bi-lingually (Irish and English) in Dublin.
-She trained as a professional flautist, winning a scholarship to study at the Royal Academy of Music.
-Subsequently, she worked as a freelance musician with the RTÉ National Symphony Orchestra, and Concert Orchestra before winning a place at the Guildhall School of Music and Drama to train as an actor.
+Cusack received a bilingual education in Dublin, and is fluent in both Irish (Gaeilge) and English.
+Initially pursuing a career in music, she trained as a professional flautist and earned a scholarship to study at the Royal Academy of Music in London.
+Following this, she worked as a freelance musician with the RTÉ National Symphony Orchestra and the RTÉ Concert Orchestra.
+She later transitioned to acting, securing a place at the Guildhall School of Music and Drama to undertake formal training.

-In 2017, she was cast in the leading role of Lenú in the world premiere of the stage adaptation of the multi award-winning tetralogy of books My Brilliant Friend by Elena Ferrante at the Rose Theatre which transferred to the Olivier Theatre of the Royal National Theatre in 2019.
+In 2017, she was cast in the leading role of Lenú in the world premiere of the stage adaptation of the multi-award-winning tetralogy of books My Brilliant Friend by Elena Ferrante at the Rose Theatre, which transferred to the Olivier Theatre of the Royal National Theatre in 2019.
 In between the transfer in 2018, Cusack returned to the Royal Shakespeare Company in another leading role as Lady Macbeth opposite Christopher Eccleston which transferred to London's Barbican Theatre.
-In the first stage adaptation of Kazuo Ishiguro's novel Remains of the Day by Barney Norris, Cusack was cast as Miss Kenton, the role previously made famous on screen by Emma Thompson.
-During this busy period of theatre work, Cusack returned to the small screen as Janine in the acclaimed 4-part series The Virtues directed by Shane Meadows.
+In the first stage adaptation of Kazuo Ishiguro's novel The Remains of the Day by Barney Norris, Cusack was cast as Miss Kenton.
+Cusack also returned television as Janine in the acclaimed 4-part series The Virtues directed by Shane Meadows.

 Details